abierbaum/vscode-file-peek/client/README.md

 # Changelog

+## 2.0.3

+  * Fix bug #14 that caused CSS Peek to fail after any HTML comments

 ## 2.0.2

   * Fix bug that limited the language support only to HTML.
 Now supports all languages provided by "activeLanguages" config

 ## 2.0.1

   * Fix an error wherby the Overview was missing on the Visual Studio Marketplace